code-ultron/DeepD3_ROI/README.md

 ### Performance evaluation

 This guide will explain how to use the 3D ROIs for the performance evaluation of the model.
-We have prepared a Jupyter notebook `performance_evaluation.ipynb` in the folder `examples`.
+We have prepared a Jupyter notebook `performance_evaluation.ipynb` in the folder `scripts`.
 Please refer to this notebook for detailed code execution.

 The script utilizes techniques such as DBSCAN for initial clustering, KMeans for splitting large clusters, and distance-based thresholds to clean up clusters and merge adjacent ones.
 The final output is a labeled 3D scatter plot of the identified clusters and performance metrics such as Recall, Precision, and F1 Score calculated by comparing deepd3 roi results with human annotations.